SteffenL/savetailor-external/README.md

 # SaveTailor External

-External dependencies/libraries used in the [Dying Light 2 Save Editor](https://steffenl.com/projects/dying-light-2-save-editor) by [Steffen André Langnes](https://steffenl.com).
+External dependencies/libraries used in [SaveTailor](https://steffenl.com/projects/savetailor) by [Steffen André Langnes](https://steffenl.com).

-If you're looking for the save editor, downloads or contact information then please visit the [website for DL2SE](https://steffenl.com/projects/dying-light-2-save-editor).
+If you're looking for the save editor, downloads or contact information then please visit the [website for SaveTailor](https://steffenl.com/projects/savetailor).

 ## Building